mullaghori/mullaghori/README.md

 - 👀 I’m interested in learning different languages, currently my focus is on python and in future I will try to learn more languages.
 - 🌱 I’m currently learning python and trying to start my BS Computer Science in August this year.
 - 💞️ I’m looking to collaborate on different types of projects and we (me and a friend of mine) is trying to search for some partners too, to start a software company in future.
-- 📫 you can leave here a message for me or you can reach me on Facebook aslo https://www.facebook.com/javed.MGI
+- 📫 you can leave here a message for me or you can reach me also on (Facebook)[https://www.facebook.com/javed.MGI]
+-

 <!---
 mullaghori/mullaghori is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.